PassKit/passkit-node-quickstart/README.md

    - ca-chain.pem
    - key.pem

-   You will need to decrypt your key using ssl.
-You can use this command:
-   `openssl ec -in key.pem -out key.pem`
+2. Run `npm run decrypt` and provide your account password in the terminal prompt.

-2. If you wish to receive enrolment emails, edit lines 281 and 307 of the QuickStartLoyalty class to provide an address where you can receive mail.
+3. If you wish to receive enrolment emails, edit lines 281 and 307 of the QuickStartLoyalty class to provide an address where you can receive mail.

 ### Running the tests